-City's General Fund, State and Federal funding opportunities City's Community Development Department See above under each program.
-Funding Source: Responsible Party:
+Funding Source: City's General Fund, State and Federal funding opportunities

-Time Frame:
+Time Frame: See above under each program.

 8.1.5.2 Objective J: Increase tenant protections.

 - HE-J.1: Work with local nonprofit organizations to identify people experiencing or at risk of homelessness in vulnerable subpopulations in the City to navigate specialized services. - HE-J.2: Evaluate opportunities to leverage local, State, and Federal funding, as available, to maintain and continue rental assistance and financial assistance programs that were created to keep individuals housed and prevent homelessness during and following the COVID-19 pandemic.